 Finding the right dosage involves a lot of trial and error, but using the criteria above can help consumers determine the optimum dosage quickly.

-CBD Dosage: Can You Overdose?
+Can You Overdose?

 To solidify this claim, the National Cancer Institute reported that overdosing on CBD (including THC and marijuana) is virtually impossible.
 Compared to other drugs, including prescription medications, cannabinoids like CBD and THC are less addictive.

-CBD withdrawals, however, include hot flashes, bouts of nausea, and insomnia.
+Cannabidiol withdrawals, however, include hot flashes, bouts of nausea, and insomnia.
 These are still mild compared to other withdrawal symptoms from other substances.

 Consumers can avoid this by purchasing products from brands that disclose ingredients of their CBD products and provide third-party testing results, as well as information about their manufacturing processes.

-Read More: CBD FOR SOCIAL ANXIETY
+Read More: HOW TO TAKE CBD

 A 2017 review suggests that CBD is a safe form of treatment compared to other alternatives.
 It did highlight that there is no universal dosage of CBD that would suit everybody.